 One of the most important tasks for the product owner role in the LeSS framework is making sure that dependency information is provided across teams.
 In LeSS, product backlog refinement (PBR) is an organized event that makes sure dependency risks are consistently identified.
 PBR allows multiple teams to plan sprints in parallel and to identify if there are any cross-team dependencies that risk project completion.

-SAFe-ly managing dependencies
+SAFe approach to managing dependencies

 Unlike startups, who are small and can typically make organizational changes quickly, large organizations often become too big to make rapid changes.
 One common cause of this is the inability to manage dependency resolution because dependencies are less visible for cross-functional teams.